nextgenthemes/advanced-responsive-video-embedder/README.txt

 == Changelog ==

-### 5.9.0 Alpha 2015/03/18 work time: 20 days ###
+### 6.0.0 Beta - 2015/06/01 - work time: ~50 days ###

-Version 6 is coming up and things will from that point split into a free Plugin and a pro Addon, I need beta testers.
-Please do
+Version 6 is coming up and things will from that point split into a free Plugin and a pro Addon.
+I carefully do not want to cripple peoples features who are familiar with lazyload and thumbnail mode so I give the Pro Addon out for free to everyone who had the plugin installed before version 6.0.0 Beta.
+If you are happy with the plugin
-Up for beta testing

 * Fix: Jackpack Shortcode Embeds module incompatibility.
 * Improved: Enabled HTTPS support for Viddler and MyVideo.